AllenInstitute/vis/docs/authenticating.md

 Before you can publish a package, you'll need to get your Personal Access Token (PAT) configured to have access.

-1. Create a new personal access token (PAT) with the proper scope (`read:pacakges` if you're consuming `vis` libraries and `write:packages` if you're working on the repository code itself).
+1. Create a new personal access token (PAT) with the proper scope (`read:packages` if you're consuming `vis` libraries and `write:packages` if you're working on the repository code itself).
 You can create a new PAT by going to your GitHub settings, selecting "Developer settings" and then "Personal access tokens".

 2. Make sure to copy the token to a safe place, as you won't be able to see it again.